emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 <ul>
 <li>Register for Google Analytics at http://www.google.com/analytics and follow their instructions to embed their snippet into your site pages (source code).</li>
 <li>Sign in to your E-MAILiT account.
 Go to your domain settings and fill in the Google Analytics field, with your unique UA id of your GA account.</li>
-<li>After the domain verification and the button creation, add to your website pages the E-MAILiT javascript code to enable content social trend.
-Done!
-We log your social events automatically, since E-MAILiT track your Google Analytics UA id.</li>
+<li>After the domain verification and the share button creation, we log your social events automatically, since E-MAILiT track your Google Analytics UA id.</li>
 <li>In your Google Analytics reports, you can find the E-MAILiT social networking/sharing trend under: Content > Events > Overview > E-MAILiT</li>
 </ul>
 Available Event Categories & Actions: